Class of 2012

 “Advice that I give to people now who ask about starting a business is, you’ll know if people want what you’re talking about,” Tristram Norman said.
 “We were very lucky it gained traction.”

 He started out as Simprints’ only engineer, developing the Android app and working on coding.
 Now as CTO, he leads a team of 13 engineers.
-Norman said Eckerd’s hands-on approach to computer science prepared him well for the real-world challenges of building the technology behind Simprints.
+Tristram said Eckerd’s hands-on approach to computer science prepared him well for the real-world challenges of building the technology behind Simprints.

 “Too many tech ideas start in a place like Silicon Valley or Cambridge, but if they’re built for a place like Silicon Valley or Cambridge, they get thrown over the wall,” he said.